Luxoft/fabric-skeleton/bootstrap/README.md

 		  + AmazonRDSReadOnlyAccess

 - Generates an **SSH Keypair** to used to access the instance
-- Copies the verified **Amazon Machine Image (AMI)** to the current region
+- Copies a verified **Amazon Machine Image (AMI)** to the current region if necessary
 - Create an new **EC2 Instance**
-- Configures the soft development environment on the instance, principally through **instanceConfig.sh**
+- Clones the  *fabric-skeleton* repository from 'https://github.com/Luxoft/fabric-skeleton.git' to the EC2 instance.
-- Copies the local *fabric-skeleton* directory tree to the EC2 instance, running it *pip* installer to complete software configuration
+- Configures the software development environment on the instance, first by executing **fabric-skeleton/bootstrap/instanceConfig.sh** then by running **pip install -r fabric-skeleton/ops/requirements.txt**.

 	```
 	> cd fabric-skeleton/bootstrap